JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable.md

 The following pages list notable changes and new features in IDE releases.

-Plugin authors are encouraged to verify their compatible releases take advantage of the latest API additions.
+Plugin authors are encouraged to verify their compatible releases and take advantage of the latest API additions.

 <include from="snippets.md" element-id="subscribeNews"/>